AboNady/Binary_Classification_From_Scratch/README.md

 * A very simple Binary Classification From Scratch.
 I did not use Scikit-Learn or any similar libraries. <br/> The main point from this is to understand how Logistic Regression works in the backgroud.
 Understand the math and the concept of it is much important using a library with 2 lines to train the model!
 At least for a beginner like me :)

 * I have used a dataset found online, it is very simple! we have 2 features and 2 possible outputs 1 or 0.
 I calculated the accuracy which is equal to the __Total Correct Answers__ (whether the predicted is 1 and the actual value is 1 __OR__ predicted = 0 and the actual is 0) / The Total samples numbers.
 I used scipy.optimize for optimization and Cross-Entropy Loss as a Cost Function.
+And __Sigmoid Function__ as an Activation Function

 <br/>